rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/register-existing-clusters.md

   --user [USER_ACCOUNT]
 ```

-before running the `kubectl` command to register the cluster.

-By default, GKE users are not given this privilege, so you will need to run the command before registering GKE clusters.
-To learn more about role-based access control for GKE, please click [here](https://cloud.google.com/kubernetes-engine/docs/how-to/role-based-access-control).
+Since, by default, Google Kubernetes Engine (GKE) doesn't define the `cluster-admin` role, you must run these commands on GKE clusters before you can register them.
+To learn more about role-based access control for GKE, please see [the official Google documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/role-based-access-control).

 ### EKS, AKS and GKE Clusters

-EKS, AKS and GKE clusters must have at least one managed node group to be imported into Rancher or provisioned from Rancher successfully.
+To successfully import them into or provision them from Rancher, Elastic Kubernetes Service (EKS), Azure Kubernetes Service (AKS), and Google Kubernetes Engine (GKE) clusters must have at least one managed node group.

 ## Registering a Cluster